Search by Keyword

 Two live versions of the song were also recorded and released during George's solo career.
 On August 1st, 1971, George and his band of celebrities (including Ringo) recorded a live version of “Something” during his groundbreaking “Concert For Bangladesh” at Madison Square Garden in New York City, this being released on the 1971 triple-album of the same name.
 Then, sometime between December 1st and 17th, 1991, George and his new group (including Eric Clapton) recorded another live version of the song during his brief Japanese tour, the result appearing on his 1992 album “Live In Japan.”

-George Martin and Geoff Emerick created a mix of the original demo that George Harrison made on February 25th, 1969 for inclusion on the 1996 Beatles compilation album “Anthology 3.”
+George Martin and Geoff Emerick created a mix of tracks one and four of the original demo that George Harrison made on February 25th, 1969 for inclusion on the 1996 Beatles compilation album “Anthology 3.”
 Then, sometime between 2004 and 2006, George Martin and his son Giles Martin returned to the master tape of “Something” to create a mash-up version for inclusion in the Cirque du Soleil production of “Love,” this being released on the companion album of the same name.
 This unique version was titled “Something (with 'Blue Jay Way' transition)" and also features elements of “Hey Bulldog,” “Nowhere Man” and, rumor has it, their 1967 sound experiment “Carnival Of Light."

-Paul recorded three versions of his rendition of George's "Something," the first of these live performances being sometime between April 1st, 2002 and May 18th, 2002, this appearing on his albums "Back In The U.S." and "Back In The World," the second being on November 29th, 2002 at London's Royal Albert Hall which appears on the album "Concert For George," the third being sometime between July 17th and 21st, 2009 at Citi Field in New York City which appears on the album "Good Evening New York City."
+Paul recorded three versions of his rendition of George's "Something," the first of these live performances being sometime between April 1st, 2002 and May 18th, 2002, this appearing on his albums "Back In The US" and "Back In The World," the second being on November 29th, 2002 at London's Royal Albert Hall which appears on the album "Concert For George," the third being sometime between July 17th and 21st, 2009 at Citi Field in New York City which appears on the album "Good Evening New York City."

 Song Structure and Style